 Below are a mix of photos from my Canon and also my iPhone.

-Lately this is what our neighborhood has been like: A few people on the street (hoping those traveling in packs are from the same household), and the sky looking shiny and new.
+Lately this is what our neighborhood has been like: A few people on the street, and the sky looking shiny and new.

 My neighbor Terri left this on the doorstep for me.
 It’s a donut.
 She gets me.